Benderx2/FVM/fvm.md

 LDD - Load Register (DWORD) from address at R0 (can be UA)<br>
 STD - Store Register (DWORD) to address at R0 (can be UA).<br>
 LOAD_FROM_SP - Load Value into R1 from offset in stack.
 (Each offset is 4 bytes) <br>
+SUBLEQ - SUBtract and brance if Less than or EQual to zero. <br>
 EXIT - Exit Program <br>
 <h1>Not implemented instructions (Planned)</h1>
 OR - Bitwise OR <br>